What is the VZ vaccine?

-Children born on or after August 1, 2005, need 2 doses of VZ vaccine.
+Children born on or after August 1, 2005, need 2 doses of the VZ vaccine.
 As of January 1, 2021, children get their first dose at age 12 months and the second dose at age 18 months.

-If your child didn’t get the VZ vaccine at 18 months, they’ll get it at age 4 years.
-Any doses given before age 12 months don’t count as part of the 2 doses that a child needs to protect them against chickenpox.
+If your child didn’t get the VZ vaccine at age 18 months, they’ll get it at age 4 years.
+Any doses a child gets before age 12 months don’t count as part of the 2 doses they need to protect them against chickenpox.

 There is an MMR-Var vaccine that protect against measles, mumps, rubella (MMR) and chickenpox (Var).
-Most babies and children get this vaccine to protect them against chickenpox and these other diseases.
+Most babies and children get this vaccine as it protects them against chickenpox and these other diseases.

 The protection is about 94% after 1 dose and about 98% after 2 doses.